If you’re an older couple looking for a new experience, spending the festive season in a new spot could be just the

 This time of the year is truly magical in many parts of the world, if only for the unique atmosphere, customs, and traditions you’ll experience in each destination.
 A Christmas tour in Europe is full of snowy white landscapes, bustling markets and gluhwein enjoyed next to cosy fireplaces!
 Expat Explore has put together a list of the top holiday destination ideas for older couples.
 For those seeking a winter holiday minus the chill factor, we have included some destinations outside of Europe.
 All of these spots are great ideas for older couples with wanderlust!

-The best over-50s holidays abroad involve experiences that combine sights and tastes of other cultures, without any stress.
+The best over-50s holidays abroad involve experiences that combine the sights and tastes of other cultures, without any stress.
 You’ll want the leisure of enjoying destinations at a comfortable pace, without it being so slow as to be dull and uninspiring.

 Now that the kids are old enough to take care of themselves for a few weeks, it’s time to think about taking that European Christmas holiday you’ve always promised yourselves.

 Europe is a treasure trove of Christmas delights because it hosts so many different cultures in a relatively small area.
 It’s possible to see quite a lot in a short span of time, especially on an organised group tour.
 Christmastime adds something even more special to the holiday spirit, and we have a few top suggestions for the best over 50s holidays:

 When you tour Northern Europe over Christmas, you’ll discover several unique and familiar celebrations of the season.
 In Denmark’s capital, the city is lit up as locals seemingly take every opportunity to hang a coloured bulb on anything they can find.